 The Administering Authority has consulted with appropriate persons in preparing the ISS (such as investment advisors and the actuary) and taken and acted on any advice received.
-The Pension Committee agrees to ensure the ISS will be kept under review and updated when necessary, but as a minimum reviewed annually and published in the Annual Report.
+The Pensions Committee agrees to ensure the ISS will be kept under review and updated when necessary, but as a minimum reviewed annually and published in the Annual Report.

 The Authority will invest in accordance with its investment strategy, any Fund money that is not needed immediately to make payments from the Fund.
-Any deviations from the agreed strategy will be reported to the Pension Committee, the Pensions Board and the Section 151 Officer so that appropriate corrective actions can be undertaken.
+Any deviations from the agreed strategy will be reported to the Pensions Committee, the Pension Board and the Director of Finance (S151 Officer) so that appropriate corrective actions can be undertaken.